-SECTION 4: VEHICLE OPERATION Make sure the fabric is dry before closing the awning.
+normai a nd does not affect the integrity of the fabric.
+To clean the fabric: Open the awning.
+Mix $1/4$ cup soap with five gallons of fresh water.
+Always use a natural soap, not a detergent.
+The water should be cold to lukewarm, never more the 100° F. Liberally drench the fabric with cleaning solution.
+Close the awning and allow the cleaning solution to soak for five minutes.
+Open the awning and thoroughly hose off the top and bottom of the fabric with clean water.
+Repeat if necessary.
+Remove the solution COMPLETELY from the awning fabric.
+Make sure the fabric is dry before closing the awning.
 Air-dry only.
 Never apply heat to the fabric.
-Your recreation vehicle includes the following options: Power window awnings Slide out awnings Power awning over entrance door Power patio awning

-Power switches to operate the awnings are found on the multiplex touchscreen and entry door switch.

-Power Awnings

-Each power awning will have its own control switch.
-Pressing and holding the switch will extend or retract the awning.
-The awning will stop when the switch is released.

-❖ NOTE: Do not overextend the awning.
-If the awning or awing skirt show signs of overextending, retract the awning until it is in the appropriate position.

-Most power awnings give you the ability to adjust the awning pitch (slope).
+Your reci reation vehicle may include the following options: Slide out awnings Power awning over entrance door Power patio awning Power A wnings wer awning will have its own control switch.
+Pressing and holding the switch will retract the awning.
+The awning will stop when the switch is released. ❖ NO TE: Do not overextend the awning.
+If the awning or awing skirt show is of overextending, retract the awning until it is in the appropriate position S 11 1 1 Most power awnings give you the ability to adjust the awning pitch (slope).
 This will help with water runoff and pooling.
 When adjusting the awning scope, be aware of entrance door and window clearances.
-Coming into contact with a door or window can damage or tear the awning fabric. of willdow can damage of tear the awilling faoric.

-- Before retracting the awning, make sure there is not pooled water or debris on the awning. - ☐ When preparing to travel, make sure the awning is completely retracted and secured.
-Turn off any light strips (if applicable). - Make sure all power sources to the awning have been disabled.
+Coming into contact with a door or window can damage or tear the awning fabric.
+Before retracting the awning, make sure there is not pooled water or debris on the awning.
+When preparing to travel, make sure the awning is completely retracted and secured.
+Turn off any light strips (if applicable).
+Make sure all power sources to the awning have been disabled.
 Test the awning prior to leaving to make sure it does not extend.

-Most power awnings have a manual override in the event the awning will not retract.
+Most pov wer awnings have a manual override in the event the awning will not retract.

-Refer to the manufacturer's user guide for detailed safety, operating and troubleshooting information
+Refer to the manufacturer's user guide for detailed safety, operating and troubleshooting information.